He has a national reputation as a top criminal silk.The Legal 500 2016

 R v Osbourne & Others (Central Criminal Court)

 Acted for the first defendant in a 5-month trial of a drugs-related contract murder.

-R v Morrissey & Others - Birmingham Crown Court
+R v Morrissey & Others (Birmingham Crown Court) 2018

-Acted for the defence in the trial of four defendants charged with the armed robbery of a Worcestershire post office/murder of the son of the postmaster/attempted murder of his father.
+Acted for the defence in the trial of four men charged with the armed robbery of a Worcestershire Post Office / murder of the postmaster’s son / attempted murder of the postmaster himself.

 If you would like to instruct Paul Lewis QC or would like help or advice in doing so, please call and talk to our excellent clerking team, led by senior clerk Alan Kilbey MBE.
 Our phone number is +44 (0)20 7583 9241.
 Alternatively, please email us at firstname.lastname@example.org

 For more information about our clerking team, please click here for the clerks page.

 Paul Lewis Q.C. is listed as a leading silk for crime in both Chambers and Partners and the Legal 5OO.

 “He impressively cuts through the details of a case to focus on what was important.”